Billings Montana

 DESCRIPTION

-It is like stepping back in time to the turn of the century, visiting the Moss family in their 1902 mansion.
-Besides seeing all the wood paneling, walls with gold threading, hand painted walls and ceilings, marble fireplaces, columns, elegant decor everywhere you look, its rooms are filled with the original fixtures, furniture drapes, carpets and Moss family artifacts, including: Many pieces of Kula’s furniture, Kula’s quilts and needlepoint, Melville’s harp, Martha’s paintings and china patterns.
+Stepping into the mansion is like stepping back in time to the turn of the century, visiting the Moss family in 1902.
+Besides seeing all the wood paneling, walls with gold threading, hand painted walls and ceilings, marble fireplaces, columns, elegant decor everywhere you look, its rooms are filled with the original fixtures, furniture drapes, carpets and family artifacts, including: many pieces of Kula’s furniture, Kula’s quilts and needlepoint, Melville’s harp, Martha’s paintings and china patterns.
 The visitor can readily see why it had cost $105,000 dollars to build and furnish.

-Upon entering the mansion, the visitor can’t help but see the ornate arch, inspired by the architecture of Alombra Castle in Spain.
-The foyer is indeed big enough to be a full lobby, with various common rooms found off this lobby-like foyer.
+Entering the mansion, the visitor can’t help but see the ornate arch, inspired by the architecture of Alombra Castle in Spain.
+The foyer is indeed big enough to be a full lobby, with various common rooms found off this foyer.
 The formal French Parlor is lovely indeed, complete with woven rugs.
-The English Tutor dining room is full of beautiful, hand-crafted oak, mahogany and birch in its decor.
+The English Tudor dining room is full of beautiful, hand-crafted oak, mahogany and birch in its decor.

 The rooms all have a theme, as Martha Moss was blessed with a creative, artistic eye, and had much to say about how her home was to be decorated.